kolkhis/lac/src/u4lab.md

 It checks in a few places in the system for these tasks.
 It can either read from a crontab or it can execute tasks from files found in the following locations.

-`/var/spool/cron` is one location you can ls to check if there are any crontabs on your system
+`/var/spool/cron` is one location you can `ls` to check if there are any crontabs on your system.

 The other locations are directories found under:
 ```bash